genehemias/ShortWorkout/README.md

   - omit excercises based on the selection
 - add more excercises
 - improve the excercise descriptions
-- store the excercises elsewhere and fetch them via AJAX call on initial page load
+- store the excercises elsewhere and fetch them via api/AJAX call on initial page load
 - use browser's IndexedDB to track completed workouts
   - add a view where users can view workout history